SebastianSzt/xkcd-comics-viewer/README.md

 # xkcd-comics-viewer
-A Node.js application that fetches xkcd comics using their API and generates an HTML page.
+A Node.js application that reads comic numbers from a file named `nr.txt`, fetches the corresponding xkcd comics using their API, and generates an HTML page.

 ## Installation